Measuring the Accuracy of Survey Responses Using Administrative Register Data: Evidence from Denmark

-This paper shows how Danish administrative register data can be combined with survey data at the person level and be used to validate information collected in the survey.
-Register data are collected by automatic third party reporting and the potential errors associated with the two data sources are therefore plausibly orthogonal.
-Two examples are given to illustrate the potential of combining survey and register data.
-In the first example expenditure survey records with information about total expenditure are merged with income tax records holding information about income and wealth.
-Income and wealth data are used to impute total expenditure which is then compared to the survey measure.
-Results suggest that the two measures match each other well on average.
-In the second example we compare responses to a one-shot recall question about total gross personal income (collected in another survey) with tax records.
-Tax records hold detailed information about different types of income and this makes it possible to test if errors in the survey response are related to the reporting of particular types of income.
-Results show bias in the mean and that the survey error has substantial variance.
-Results also show that the errors are correlated with conventional covariates suggesting that the errors are not of the classical type.
+We show how Danish administrative register data can be combined with survey data at the individual level and used to validate information collected in the survey.
+Two examples illustrate the potential of combining survey and register data.
+First, expenditure survey records with information about total expenditure are merged with income tax records with information about income and wealth, which is used to impute total expenditure, then compared to the survey measure.
+Results suggest the two measures match each other well on average.
+Second, we compare responses to a one‐shot recall question about total gross personal income collected in another survey with tax records.
+Tax records hold detailed information about different types of income, which makes it possible to test whether response errors are related to the reporting of particular types of income.
+Results show bias in the mean, that the survey error has substantial variance, and that the errors are correlated with conventional covariates, suggesting they are not classical.
 The latter example illustrates how Denmark can be used as a "laboratory" for future validation studies.
 Tax records with detailed information about different types of income are available for the entire Danish population and can be readily merged to survey data.
-This makes it possible to test the ability of respondents to accurately report different types of income using different interviewing techniques and questions.
-The examples presented in this paper are based on cross section data.
-However, the possibility to issue surveys repeatedly to the same persons and linking up to longitudinal tax records provides an opportunity to learn more about the time series properties of measurement errors, a subject about which little evidence exist, in the future.

 The Danish Council for Independent Research, Social Sciences has provided funding for the research presented in this paper.